firebase/firebase-admin-node/docgen/markdown/firebase-admin.project-management.md

 ## getProjectManagement()

-Gets the  service for the default app or a given app.
+Gets the [ProjectManagement](./firebase-admin.project-management.projectmanagement.md#projectmanagement_class) service for the default app or a given app.

-`getProjectManagement()` can be called with no arguments to access the default app's  service, or as `getProjectManagement(app)` to access the  service associated with a specific app.
+`getProjectManagement()` can be called with no arguments to access the default app's `ProjectManagement` service, or as `getProjectManagement(app)` to access the `ProjectManagement` service associated with a specific app.

 <b>Signature:</b>